We understand that for still and video work, you need a background that looks good on camera under studio lights and is safe to play on.

-Many of our clients will purchase our products for their photoshoot and have it installed and removed by one of our fitting teams.
+Many of our clients will purchase our fake grass for their photoshoot and have it installed and removed by one of our fitting teams.
 This ensures that the surface is kept in premium condition and stored at our factory until the next project.
 Alternatively, it can be moved on to multiple venues across Europe for the same project.

-It is a common misconception that you need a 3G or 4G grass when you film or photograph football players during action photoshoots.
+It is a common misconception that you need a 3G or 4G fake grass when you film or photograph football players during action photoshoots.

 3G and 4G surfaces generally require sand or rubber infilling, which is a messy and time-consuming process to both install and remove.
 Yet, without the infill, the pile height is not maintained, and instead tends to lie flat, causing the grass to look shiny from one direction and dark from another.